New Release! 3rd Edition, September 2015

 - You care about having simple, solid, secure systems

 There's no risk.
-I want you to be happy and if the book falls short for you, I'll refund the full cost of the book right away.
+I want you to be happy and if the book falls short for you, let me know in the first 30 days and I'll refund the full cost of the book right away.

 Includes: Book/Code package plus two 45 minute Jump Start sessions